 We understand and appreciate that credit cards are not for everyone, but that does not make them inherently bad.
-Between the two of us, Sarah and I have had ~25 credit cards, received tens of thousands of dollars in rewards, and never pay any interest on purchases.
-(In fact, all of our flights for 2019 thus far have been booked with miles.)
+Between the two of us, Sarah and I have had ~25 credit cards, received tens of thousands of dollars in rewards, seldom pay cash for flights or non-Disney hotels, and never pay any interest on purchases.

 Credit card debt is obviously bad.
 It should go without saying that you aren’t coming out ahead with rewards if you’re paying interest.
 That does not change the fact that “debt” is not an inherent element of possessing a credit card.
 Nor does it change the fact that an inherent element of credit cards is rewards and perks.
 We’ll stop with the preachiness, but felt a little of it was necessary to overcome the terrible stigma associated with having credit cards…